shiva-pivotal/argocd-demo/README.md

 Repository demonstrates an application deployment using Jenkins and Argo CD.

-The application deployment manifests are located in https://github.com/alexmt/argocd-demo-deploy.
-The application has `e2e` and `prod` environment.
+The application deployment manifests are located in https://github.com/shiva-pivotal/loan-price-demo-deploy.
+The application has `e2e`,  `Qa` and `prod` environment.
 The deployment process is implemented using using GitOps methodology and automated using Jenkins pipeline.

 ![pipeline](./pipeline.png)